gustavjorlov/node-red-contrib-cloud-connect/README.md

 ## Install and run node-red

 Either install node-red globally or locally using `npm install node-red`, `-g` flag for global installation.
-Start a node-red server via invoking `node-red` from a terminal or from npm scripts.
+Start a node-red server by invoking `node-red` from a terminal or from npm scripts.

 By default, Node-RED stores your data in the directory `$HOME/.node-red`.
 To override what directory to use, the `--userDir` / `-u` command-line option can be used:
 ```